Evolpas/angular-bootstrap-former/README.md

 ```
 ####Response from server.

-The respone must be a json object with:
+The response must be a json object with:
 * key `success` : `true` or `false`.
 The status of validation.
 * key `errors` : `array` .
 In case `success` = `false`, the response will have the message content for each field.
 The struct of errors will be
 ```